-The Company conducts its business primarily in two operating segments: Watch and Accessory Brands (formerly named Wholesale) and Company Stores (formerly named Retail).
-There is no change to how the company conducts its business within these two operating segments.
-For operating segment data and geographic segment data for the years ended January 31, 2019, 2018 and 2017, see Note 17 to the Consolidated Financial Statements regarding Segment and Geographic Information.
+The Company conducts its business primarily in two operating segments: Watch and Accessory Brands and Company Stores.
+For operating segment data and geographic segment data for the years ended January 31, 2020, 2019 and 2018, see Note 18 to the Consolidated Financial Statements regarding Segment and Geographic Information.

-The Company's Watch and Accessory Brands segment includes the designing, manufacturing and distribution of watches of quality owned brands and licensed brands, in addition to revenue generated from after-sales service activities and shipping.
-The Company Stores segment includes the Company's retail outlet locations in the United States and Canada.
+The Company's Watch and Accessory Brands segment includes the designing, manufacturing and distribution of watches of quality owned and licensed brands, in addition to revenue generated from after-sales service activities and shipping.
+The Company Stores segment includes the Company's physical retail outlet locations in the United States and Canada.

-The Company divides its business into two major geographic locations: United States operations, and International, which includes the results of all non-U.S. Company operations Substantially all of the Company's tangible International assets are owned by the Company's Swiss and Hong Kong subsidiaries.
+The Company divides its business into two major geographic locations: United States operations, and International, which includes the results of all non-U.S. Company operations.
+The vast majority of the Company's tangible International assets are owned by the Company's Swiss and Hong Kong subsidiaries.
 For a discussion of the risks associated with the Company's operations conducted outside the United States, see "A significant portion of the Company's business is conducted outside of the United States.
-Many factors affecting business activities outside the United States could adversely impact this business". under Item 1A.
+Many factors affecting business activities outside the United States could adversely impact this business" under Item 1A.
 Risk Factors, below.